 The Company and its subsidiaries are defendants from time to time in actions for matters arising out of their business operations.
+The Company does not believe that any matters or proceedings presently pending will have a material adverse effect on its consolidated financial position, results or operations or liquidity.
 As previously disclosed in the Company's filings with the SEC, shortly after the Company entered into the merger agreement with BTU, two separate putative stockholder class action complaints (together, the "Stockholder Actions") were filed in the Court of Chancery of the State of Delaware (the "Delaware Court").
 The first was filed on November 4, 2014 and the second on November 17, 2014, on behalf of BTU's public stockholders, against BTU, members of the BTU board, Amtech and the special purpose merger subsidiary.
 The Stockholder Actions were consolidated on December 4, 2014.
 The complaints generally alleged that, in connection with entering into the merger agreement, the BTU board of directors breached certain fiduciary duties owed to BTU's stockholders.
 The complaints sought various forms of declaratory and injunctive relief, as well as compensatory damages.